 Our gut feeling stimulates emotional behaviour.
 These first seven seconds I just described are likely to have a significant impact on the job interview with your candidate.
 It’s like following a decision-tree: Based on your first impression of a candidate, you will either ask question one or question two.
 And you will either phrase it in way A or way B – leading to a new decision to be made, and so on.

-Although I don’t think this information is new to you, I hope it’s another reminder to the fact that gut feeling is never a good sign when it comes to making hiring decisions.
+Although I don’t think this information is new to you, I hope it’s another reminder of the fact that gut feeling is never a good sign when it comes to making hiring decisions.

 Why this is even worse in a remote hiring setting.

 In a remote hiring setting, the 7 seconds rule and emotions- taking-over-rationality situation is still happening.
 Unfortunately, now it’s even worse, because not being able to physically meet a candidate, allowing you to include non-verbal communication into your 7-seconds-evaluation formula, forces you to create this first impression on even less input.